1kits(10Vials)

 Effects on energy metabolism and appetite:

-Semaglutide has regulatory effects on energy metabolism and appetite.
+Semaglutid has regulatory effects on energy metabolism and appetite.
 It reduces energy intake, potentially by acting on the central nervous system to influence appetite regulation centers, inducing a sense of fullness and reducing food intake.
-Additionally, Semaglutide has minimal effects on energy expenditure, primarily achieving weight regulation through reduced energy intake, which aids in weight loss for obese patients.
-In trials, patients using Semaglutide often reported reduced appetite and subsequent weight loss [1,4].
+Additionally, Semaglutid has minimal effects on energy expenditure, primarily achieving weight regulation through reduced energy intake, which aids in weight loss for obese patients.
+In trials, patients using Semaglutid often reported reduced appetite and subsequent weight loss [1,4].

 Direct effects on cardiac function: